Recall

 The most common word for general recall is the word 'COME'.

-- Avoid repeating the word COME while they are still sniffing the food on the ground as this could teach a dog to start to ignore the word untill they are ready to come to you.
+If your dog gets distracted or they don't return back to you, Avoid repeating the word come especially while they are sniffing the ground looking for something else as this could teach a dog to start to ignore the word or develop a negative association towards it and they may start to ignore you when you try to recall them.

-- When the dog finishes what they are eating and starts to run towards you repeat the work COME, mark when the dog comes next to you, drop the food at your feet and run to another area.
+- When the dog finishes what they are eating and starts to move towards you repeat the word COME, mark when the dog is next to you, drop the food at your feet and repeat.

-Tips: We will unconsciously use the word “Come” plenty of times during the day when talking to our dogs as well as amongst each other.
+Tips: We may unconsciously use the word “Come” plenty of times during the day when talking to our dogs as well as amongst each other.
 Each time the dog hears the word and is not rewarded for it, the word becomes less valuable.
-We can overcome this by always marking and rewarding their name followed by the word come.
-This teaches the dog to pick up on an already known cue which is their name, which works best when taught as a cue for Eye Contact) and then when they hear the “COME” command after hearing their name they understand returning to the human means good things will happen.
+We can overcome this by always marking and rewarding when we use their name followed by the word come.

 Step 2.
 Conditioning the action: